gildahl/arcadeVFE/README.md

 ==========
 Once you close the **Initial Setup** dialog, you will be taken directly to the **Settings** screen.
 To confirm proper installation, take a quick tour by performing these actions:
 1. Select a game from the **Choose ROM** list on the top right.
 You should see its location in the arcade directly beneath.
 If you ever wish to edit these locations, check the **Edit Directory** checkbox in the **User Preferences** area at the bottom of the screen.
 2. With a game selected, press the **Preview GameInfo...** button at the bottom of the dialog.
 This will display game information that you can navigate through using the left and right arrow buttons.
-To Exit using the `Escape` key.
+To Exit use the `Escape` key.
 <img width="700" alt="Settings" src="https://github.com/user-attachments/assets/4250d53b-ee5a-45b0-86ee-44603fecee74" />

 After returning to the Settings screen, you may continue with futher configuration by following the instructions in the [General Configuration](#General-Configuration-(Settings-dialog)) section below.